Alien vs. Predator

 Alien vs. Predator (also known as Aliens versus Predator and AVP) is a science fiction action horror media franchise created by comic book writers Randy Stradley and Chris Warner.
 The series is a crossover between, and part of, the larger Alien and Predator franchises, depicting the two species — Xenomorph (Alien) and Yautja (Predator) — as being in conflict with one another.

 It began as a comic book series in 1989, before being adapted into a video game series in the 1990s.
 Produced and distributed by 20th Century Fox, the film series began with Alien vs. Predator (2004), directed by Paul W. S. Anderson, and was followed by Aliens vs. Predator: Requiem (2007), directed by the Brothers Strause, and the development of a third film has been delayed indefinitely.
-The series has led to numerous novels, comics, and video game spin-offs such as Aliens vs. Predator released in 2010.
+The series has led to numerous novels, comics, and video game spin-offs such as Aliens vs. Predator (2010).

 Premise

-The Alien vs. Predator franchise depicts a series of deadly encounters between humanity and other extraterrestrial species: the Xenomorphs, ferocious, endoparasitoid creatures; and the Predators, technologically advanced warriors that hunt for personal sport, honor, and to colonize planets.
+The Alien vs. Predator franchise depicts a series of deadly encounters between humanity and other extraterrestrial species: the Xenomorphs, ferocious, endoparasitoid creatures; and the Yautjas, technologically advanced warriors that hunt for personal sport, honor, and to colonize planets.
 Predominantly transpiring in the present day of the 21st century (with both films taking place in 2004, and the second film taking place immediately after the first), the series acts as a spin-off and prequel to the Alien franchise portraying humankind's encounters with alien species and life forms, and how they helped shape human civilization, technology and weaponry such as the Colonial Marines, the United Americas, the Nostromo, and those involved with the Weyland-Yutani Corporation that is seen in the Alien franchise of the future.

 Throughout the series, audiences see the involvement of the forerunners of the Weyland-Yutani Corporation in the history of these alien creatures as Weyland Industries, headed by Charles Bishop Weyland (one of the many within the Weyland family), who seeks immortality and the advancement of the company, whereas the Yutani Corporation, headed by Ms. Cullen Yutani, seeks to study creatures from space and acquire their technology and weaponry for organized warfare.
-Amidst the actions of the two corporations, human characters are forced to survive infestations of Xenomorphs and clashes with Yautjas, eventually leading to the future merger between the two companies and the development of interstellar travel and eventually wars with other races from space and other advanced technologies.
+Amidst the actions of the two corporations, human characters are forced to survive infestations of Xenomorphs and clashes with Yautjas, leading to the future merger between the two companies and the development of interstellar travel and eventually wars with different races from space and other advanced technologies.
 This also leads to the future events of the Alien franchise.